SUSSBIA/fabric-onboarding-experience/05-persona-pathways/data-analyst/README.md

 By the end of this pathway, users should be able to:

 - Access the assigned sandbox workspace
-- Open the HDB Resales dataset or report
+- Open or use the HDB Resales dataset
 - Understand the basic structure of the dataset
 - Identify useful analytical questions
 - Check common data quality issues